wp-plugins/wp-imageflow2/readme.txt

 * exclude
 * size (applies to RSS feed only)

-These additional WP-Imageflow2 specific options may be used:
+These additional WP-Imageflow Plus specific options may be used:

 * mediatag   - Corresponds to Media Tags plugin by Paul Menard.
 This option will pull matching media out of your media library and include it in the gallery.
 * startimg   - Gives the starting slide number to center in the gallery, the default is 1.